 Sharp Health Plan and our plan medical groups are doing outreach to members who have been identified as homebound (or unable to leave their home due to illness or old age) to ensure that anyone who can't get to a COVID-19 vaccination site is still able to get vaccinated.
 If you are homebound and your primary care physician or plan medical group has not reached out to you to schedule your COVID-19 vaccination, please contact our Customer Care team so that we can assist you.

 How do I replace my lost vaccination card?

-If you lost your COVID-19 vaccination card, you may request proof of vaccination through the San Diego Immunization Registry (SDIR) by filling out the SDIR form.
-For more information, please contact SDIR at 1-619-692-5656 or email@example.com.
+Now you can show digital proof of your vaccination.
+If you were vaccinated in California, go to myvaccinerecord.cdph.ca.gov and enter your info to access it.
+(We recommend that you use the latest version of Chrome, Firefox, or Safari for the best experience.)
+You can also request proof of vaccination through the San Diego Immunization Registry (SDIR) by filling out the SDIR form.
+For more information, please contact SDIR at 1-619-692-5656 or firstname.lastname@example.org.